 Looking to make things a little more fun in the pool?
 Here’s our guide to the best pool toys for kids.

-Whether it is the hot days of summer or playing indoors at your local aquatic center, playing in the water at the swimming pool never gets old.
+Whether it is the hot days of summer in your above ground swim pool or playing indoors at your local aquatic center, playing in the water at the swimming pool never gets old.

 Beyond the cannon-balls, diving, swimming and snorkeling, there is an almost endless number of toys that kids (and adults) can use to make things even more fun at the pool.